If you are preparing for the TCS digital coding assessment, here’s the truth:

 1. Is there an interview after the coding test?

-Yes, typically, after passing the coding test, candidates may go through one or more technical interviews, which may include discussions on their solutions and general technical knowledge.
+Yes.
+Usually, after passing the coding test, candidates typically go through one or more technical interviews, which will vary, but usually include discussing their solution and general technical knowledge.

 2. Can I use online resources during the coding test?